ProjectMOSAIC/ggformula/cran-comments.md

 * addresses issues caused by the update of {ggplot2}
 * adds interactive features based on {ggiraph}, which has also been updated subsequent to {ggplot2}.

+I'll check on mosaic and fastR2 once this package is resolved.

 ## Test environments

 * local